-We don’t just provide motorcycle insurance – we also provide specialist moped and scooter insurance cover.
-Whatever make or model you may ride, we make sure that you have the best cover for your requirements and that you are fully protected by an insurer you can trust.
+That’s why Bennetts don’t just provide motorcycle insurance – we also provide specialist moped and scooter insurance.
+We ensure that you have the best cover for your requirements and that you are fully protected by an established and Defaqto 5-star insurer.

 Getting a moped insurance quote is easy with Bennetts – we’ll do the legwork to find you the best premium for your requirements from our panel.

 Simply complete our online form for an instant scooter insurance quote, or call our dedicated UK-based call centre on 0330 018 7990, who are on hand 24 hours a day, seven days a week to find our best deal for you.

 You’ll also be able to find out more about the perks that come from being a Bennetts customer including our membership scheme.